Ritaotao/pymtattl/README.md

 ## Introduction

-Download and store MTA Turnstile Data

-Automate downloading turnstile entry/exit data from MTA website.
-Save as text files, or directly write to a SQLite/Postgres Database.
-Can also specify a requested time frame as the earliest files went back to 2010.

 MTA Turnstile Data: http://web.mta.info/developers/turnstile.html

+Download, process, and store MTA Turnstile Data in database

+* `Downloader` class: automate downloading turnstile raw entry/exit data from MTA website into txt files (weekly, cumulated)
+* `Cleaner` class: convert downloaded text files and write decumulated records to database.

+Note 1: trying to be database agnostic, used sqlalchemy and tested with sqlite and postgres 10.

+Note 2: be cautious about date range of files need to be appended to the database tables, avoid duplication or adding data of weeks prior to the ones in the tables.

 ## Table of Contents